 Visit a walled city

-There is no better way to learn about its history than to walk around the Citadel, also known as Melilla la Vieja (old Melilla) or "El Pueblo” (the village).
-The city walls were initially built on rock in the 15th century and different cultures have left their mark over time.It is a monumental complex made up of four enclosures separated by a moat or cut, three of them built on a rocky crag that juts out into the Mediterranean, and the fourth on the mainland, in an area known as the height of the old Cerro del Cubo, where the Parador de Turismo now stands.You will learn about the history of Melilla, enjoying small, charming neighbourhoods, incredible panoramic views, watchtowers and buildings of great beauty, such as the Baluarte de la Concepción or the Hospital del Rey, among other things.
+There is no better way to learn about its history than to walk around the Citadel, also known as Melilla la Vieja (old Melilla) or “El Pueblo” (the village).
+The city walls were initially built on rock in the 15th century and different cultures have left their mark over time.It is a monumental ensemble made up of four enclosures separated by a moat or cut, three of them built on a rocky crag that juts out into the Mediterranean, and the fourth on the mainland, in an area known as the Cerro del Cubo, where the Parador de Turismo now stands.You will learn about the history of Melilla, enjoying small, charming neighbourhoods, incredible panoramic views, watchtowers and buildings of great beauty, such as the Baluarte de la Concepción or the Hospital del Rey, among other things.

 Discover modernist buildings